ceph/ceph-csi/docs/deploy-rbd.md

 `--nodeid` | _empty_ | This node's ID
 `--containerized` | true | Whether running in containerized mode `--metadatastorage` | _empty_ | Whether should metadata be kept on node as file or in a k8s configmap (`node` or `k8s_configmap`)
+`--configroot` | `/etc/csi-config` | Directory in which CSI specific Ceph cluster configurations are present, OR the value `k8s_objects` if present as kubernetes secrets"

 **Available environmental variables:**